samcuxx/lilyoo226/README.md

 - 🌱 I’m currently learning **React Native**

-- 👨‍💻 All of my projects are available at [My Portfolio](https://homieport.netlify.app/)
+- 👨‍💻 All of my projects are available on [My Portfolio](https://homieport.netlify.app/)

 - 💬 Ask me about **Android , Games , MEARN**